sanukag/ai-maintenance-assistant/docs/retrieval-evaluation.md

 ```

 The report contains every ranked result, aggregate metrics, embedding model and
-dimensions, and the configured token budget, overlap and encoding.
-It does not
+dimensions, the configured token budget, overlap and encoding, and the hybrid
-include a timestamp, which makes configuration-to-configuration comparisons
+candidate, RRF and weighting settings.
+It does not include a timestamp, which
-easier.
-Use a fresh evaluation data directory for each chunking experiment so
+makes configuration-to-configuration comparisons easier.
+Use a fresh evaluation
-the recorded settings match the stored chunks.
+data directory for each chunking experiment so the recorded settings match the
+stored chunks.

 An experimental score threshold can remove weak results: